djdron/vortextracker/readme.txt

 - Denis Seleznev for icon pictures.
 - Spectre for help in debugging and wishes about ZX PT3-player.
 - Ivan Roshin for help in writing new ZX PT3-player.
-- Jecktor for addapting PT3-player sources to XAS.
+- Jecktor for adapting PT3-player sources to XAS.
 - HalfElf for using in xLook Far Manager plug-in.
 - Karbofos for testing, suggestions and test modules.
 - Ch41ns4w for wishes about TS-mode and about design.
 - Znahar for another branch of VT II with good ideas.
-- TAD for sugestions, bug-reports and test modules.
+- TAD for suggestions, bug-reports and test modules.
-- MMCM for sugestions.
+- MMCM for suggestions.

 Thanks to musicians using VT II:
 Shiru Otaku